Project at a glance

 - communicate more effectively across U.S. and Canadian business units

-- manage a repeatable process to apply LEP practices as new properties are added to the portfolio of assets under management
+- manage a repeatable process to apply legal entity accounting policies as new properties are added to the portfolio of assets under management

 - use a mix of enhanced assurance, risk insights, and business improvements to prioritize emerging risks.